Georg Müller (Catholic bishop): Sexual abuse

-Pope Benedict XVI accepted his resignation on 8 June 2009, when he was 58, citing the provision of Canon Law that a bishop can resign if unable to fulfill his office.
+Pope Benedict XVI accepted his resignation on 8 June 2009, when he was 58, citing the provision of Canon Law that a bishop can resign if unable to fulfil his office.
 The normal retirement age for a bishop is 75.
-Speculation in the media explained his removal on the basis of internal problems in the local Church administration.
+Speculation in the media attributed his removal to internal problems within the local Church administration.

-On 7 April 2010 the Norwegian daily newspaper Adresseavisen reported that Müller had resigned following allegations of sexual abuse 20 years earlier.
+On 7 April 2010, the Norwegian daily newspaper Adresseavisen reported that Müller had resigned following allegations of sexual abuse 20 years earlier.
 The report was confirmed by Catholic Church officials in Norway, and a spokesperson for the Congregation for the Doctrine of the Faith confirmed that the abuse of a boy had been reported to Church officials in January 2009.
 It said Müller had undergone therapy and was no longer engaged in pastoral work.
-The accuser chose to remain anonymous, and the statute of limitations prevented any prosecution.
+The accuser chose to remain anonymous, and due to the statute of limitations, no legal action could be pursued.
 Müller's removal came after Church officials had followed a review process that included a determination by a priest appointed by the Bishop of Stockholm that the charge was credible, a referral to the Vatican by Archbishop Emil Paul Tscherrig, the Apostolic Nuncio to Norway, and a final determination of guilt by a three-judge panel.
-A spokesperson for the Catholic Church in Norway said that in 2009 "The official explanation was that the bishop had problems cooperating with others in the church, but that was only a part of the truth.
+A spokesperson for the Catholic Church in Norway said that in 2009, "The official explanation was that the bishop had problems cooperating with others in the church, but that was only a part of the truth.
 The reason for not coming out with everything was that the victim did not want that."
 Oslo Bishop Bernt Ivar Eidsvig said: "Müller has been divested of his authority, and he won't be allowed to work in a church again.
 He will never again be given a position in the church."
 The man who accused Müller thanked the Church for confirming his allegations and for the support it had provided him.
-Media coverage was extensive in Norway and including reports that Müller was celebrating Mass in public at a hospital in Germany.
+Media coverage was extensive in Norway and included reports that Müller was celebrating Mass in public at a hospital in Germany.
 Bishop Eidsvig called that "improper and impermissible" and said he would pursue the matter.
 In Germany, officials at the hospital and the local diocese said they had not been informed of any charges against Müller.
-The Church reportedly later paid a settlement in excess of 400,000 krone.
+The Church reportedly later paid a settlement of over 400,000 krone.